 Chanakila Lubasi was once the manager of a local supermarket in his native Zambia.
 Five years ago, he was ordained a priest.
 “I want to be a sign of hope that Christ is present in the joyful and sorrowful mysteries of life,” Lubasi said as a seminarian.
 Reading the Gospels, he was particularly struck by the Lord’s call to “proclaim the ‘Good News’ to the whole world.”
 “These words,” he explained, “eventually compelled me to go to the seminary.”

 Zambia is a country marked by extreme poverty and a place where the HIV/AIDS epidemic has left thousands of orphans.
 “My role as a priest would be to point to Christ – for strength, for hope,” observed Lubasi.
 A fellow seminarian Aaron Njobvu agreed.
 “I am becoming a priest above all to serve,” he says.
-“I want to be a sign of the love of God for all.”
-Njobvu stressed the importance of the Eucharist in his service.
+“I want to be a sign of the love of God for all,” Njobvu stressed the importance of the Eucharist in his service.
 “In the Eucharist especially the broken connect with Jesus and His love,” he explained.
 “It will be my privilege to celebrate the Eucharist among my own people.”

 Father Chanakila Lubasi

 Today, young men are preparing for the priesthood at the seminary where Fathers Lubasi and Njobvu studied, St. Dominic’s Major Seminary in Lusaka, Zambia.
 Each seminarian receives $700 in annual support through the Society of St. Peter Apostle – about $5 a day.
-Throughout Asia, Africa, the Pacific Islands and remote regions of Latin America, there are some 30,000 major seminarians in formation.
+Throughout Asia, Africa, the Pacific Islands, and remote regions of Latin America, there are some 30,000 major seminarians in formation.
 They have heard the Lord’s call to the priesthood but lack the financial help to complete their seminary studies.
 They need your help – to be “signs of hope,” to “serve” – and to help the poor and most vulnerable in our mission family “feel the hand of the Lord on their shoulders.”
 Through donations to the Society of St. Peter Apostle, these young men receive that support, and the poor of the Missions are reached with the powerful, hope-filled presence of our Lord.

-Pray for them; give generously to support their studies with your donation to Society of St. Peter Apostle.
+Pray for them; give generously to support their studies with your donation to the Society of St. Peter Apostle.